Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/psf_dcd/protein_protein/README.md

 title: Protein-protein
 ---

-# Protein-protein binding free energy calculations with NAMD files
+# Protein-protein binding free energy calculations with psf_dcd files

 !!! info
-    This example can be found in the [docs/examples/NAMD/protein-protein][6] directory in the repository folder.
+    This example can be found in the [docs/examples/psf_dcd/protein-protein][6] directory in the repository folder.
 If you didn't use gmx_MMPBSA_test before, use [downgit](https://downgit.github.io/#/home) to download the specific folder from gmx_MMPBSA GitHub repository.

-    In this example we are going to generate gmx_MMPBSA input files from NAMD's files. **It is strongly recommended to check [how gmx_MMPBSA works][9] before attempting any sort of calculations.** See below the input files required for running gmx_MMPBSA.
+    In this example we are going to generate gmx_MMPBSA input files from psf_dcd files. **It is strongly recommended to check [how gmx_MMPBSA works][9] before attempting any sort of calculations.** See below the input files required for running gmx_MMPBSA.